mstable/frontend/DEVELOPING.md

 The libs folder contains:

 - 1 sub-folder per application containing application specific modules and optionally an app-scoped shared folder
-- 1 shared folder to contain all common libraries.
+- 1 `shared` folder to contain all common libraries.
 Shared libs should not call any product-specific api
+- 1 `tools` folder that contains repository support libraries

 ### How to split code between apps and libs

 👍 Rule of the thumb

-- place 80% of your logic into the `libs/` folder
+- 80% of your logic goes into the `libs/` folder
-- and 20% into `apps/`
+- 20% into `apps/`

 ### Library types